need47/fselector/README.md

     WilcoxonRankSum                   WRS         weighting   continuous    two-class

   **note for feature selection interface:**
-  there are two types of filter methods, i.e., weighting algorithms and subset selection algorithms
+  there are two types of filter methods, i.e., feature weighting algorithms and feature subset selection algorithms

   - for weighting type: use either **select\_feature\_by\_rank!** or **select\_feature\_by\_score!**
   - for subset type: use **select\_feature!**

 **3. feature selection approaches**

  - by a single algorithm
  - by multiple algorithms in a tandem manner
- - by multiple algorithms in an ensemble manner
+ - by multiple algorithms in an ensemble manner (share same feature selection interface as single algorithm)

 **4. availabe normalization and discretization algorithms for continuous feature**